 Collaboration and Communication

 A ‘ridge-to-reef’ management approach links management action on land with coastal waters for integrated solutions across watersheds and across agencies.
-Ridge-to-reef projects often improve sewage management and reduce land-based pollution, providing benefits to coral reefs, terrestrial ecosystems, and people.
-Freshwater retention strategies – such as increasing permeable surfaces, vegetation, and wetlands – slow the flow of pollutants into the ocean.
+Ridge-to-reef projects often improve wastewater management and reduce land-based pollution, providing benefits to coral reefs, terrestrial ecosystems, and people.
+Freshwater retention strategies – such as increasing permeable surfaces, vegetation, and constructed wetlands – slow the flow of pollutants into the ocean.
 Capturing polluted water as it moves downhill increases its exposure to treatment mechanisms reducing the amount of contaminants that reach the marine environment.

 Across the globe, local communities are becoming involved in opens in a new windowwater quality monitoring to protect their coastlines. opens in a new windowSurfrider Foundation and Hui O Ka Wai Ola are two examples of citizen science water quality monitoring programs.
-Localized water quality data provide conclusive evidence about where sewage pollution is occurring.
-This information can be used to identify the source(s) of sewage pollution and work with local planners or government officials to identify policy solutions.
+Localized water quality data provide conclusive evidence about where wastewater pollution is occurring.
+This information can be used to identify the source(s) of wastewater pollution and work with local planners or government officials to identify policy solutions.

 Strategic communication is the purposeful use of communication to achieve a specific goal or outcome.
 It is about getting the right message to the right person (or audience) at the right time through the right channel to achieve a goal.

 The Strategic Communication for Conservation guide for marine managers features a step-by-step planning process to help identify a communication goal and develop a strategy to achieve it.
 The seven steps outlined below guide users through creation and execution of a communication plan.
 Examples and worksheets for each step make the process clear and interactive.
-For sewage pollution, investigating the scope of the problem in an area is a great starting point to establish local challenges and identify appropriate goals.
+For wastewater pollution, investigating the scope of the problem in an area is a great starting point to establish local challenges and identify appropriate goals.
 Data and statistics about the problem, understanding audience priorities, and awareness of resource availability will enhance the usefulness of this process.

 Sustainable Development Goals (SDGs)

 SDGs (created by the UN in 2015) present ambitious targets for providing human rights and protecting resources around the world.
 Included in the SDGs are specific goals and targets for both sanitation (SDG 6.3) and marine conservation (SDG 14).
-However, there are connections between the challenges and impacts of ocean sewage pollution and all 17 goals (see SDGs below).
+However, there are connections between the challenges and impacts of ocean wastewater pollution and all 17 goals (see SDGs below).

 Significant resources are allocated for activities related to these goals worldwide on local, national, and global scales.
-Opportunities to simultaneously mitigate sewage pollution and advance progress toward the SDGs exist in managing fisheries to protect nutrition and livelihoods (SDG 2 and SDG 8); sustainable sanitation infrastructure (SDGs 9 and 10); climate and environmental protection (SDGs 13, 14, and 15); and interdisciplinary solutions considering environmental, health, technical, and social criteria (SDGs 16 and 17).
-Keeping these goals in mind can help make a case for why policymakers should support a sewage-mitigating strategy.
+Opportunities to simultaneously mitigate wastewater pollution and advance progress toward the SDGs exist in managing fisheries to protect nutrition and livelihoods (SDG 2 and SDG 8); sustainable sanitation infrastructure (SDGs 9 and 10); climate and environmental protection (SDGs 13, 14, and 15); and interdisciplinary solutions considering environmental, health, technical, and social criteria (SDGs 16 and 17).
+Keeping these goals in mind can help make a case for why policymakers should support a wastewater pollution-mitigating strategy.